Phyks/Flatisfy/CONTRIBUTING.md

 3. Write a preprocessing function in `flatisfy/data_files/__init__.py`.
 You can have a look at the existing functions for a model.

+## Adding new migrations

+If you want to change the database schema, you should create a matching migration.
+Here is the way to do it correctly:

+1. First, edit the `flatisfy/models` files to create / remove the required fields.
+If you create a new database from scratch, these are the files which will be used.
+2. Then, run `alembic revision -m "Some description"` in the root of the git repo to create a new migration.
+3. Finally, edit the newly created migration file under the `migrations/` folder to add the required code to alter the database (both upgrade and downgrade).

 Thanks!